sudo nano /etc/sysconfig/network

 Open the file at /etc/hosts.
-To update the information for internal networking, change the host that is associated with the main IP address for your server, (found at /etc/hosts).
+To update the information for internal networking, change the host that is associated with the main IP address for your server, as shown in the following example:

 hostnamecommand.
-This command lets you change the hostname on the server that the command line remembers, but it does not actively update all programs that are running under the old hostname.
+This command enables you to change the hostname on the server that the command line remembers, but it does not actively update all of the programs that are running under the old hostname.
 The following code provides an example:

-Use the following command to restart networking on your server to ensure that changes will persist on restart.
+Use the following command to restart networking on your server to ensure that changes persist on restart:

 # /etc/init.d/network restart